marvinbelfort/mx002_linux_driver/README.md

 - Enable more direct configuration of emitted key combinations.
 - Implement mapping of the tablet area vs. multiple monitors.
 - Exhaust the SET REPORT HID protocol combinations to determine if any of them enable the advertised pressure of 8192. (but I really suspect that's all there is to it.)
+- Add support for the 10 virtual buttons.

 "## References